aszx87410/huli-blog/source/_posts/en/ctf-2022-web-js-summary.md

 And since we are currently on the `/posts/:id` page, we cannot get the content of the `/home` page, so we cannot do this.

-The key point of this question is a very interesting application of DOM clobbering.
+The key point of this question is a very interesting usage of DOM clobbering.
 Nowadays, React apps basically use [react-router](https://reactrouter.com/en/main) to do routing.
-This lib will go to `document.defaultView.history` to see what the URL is and decide which page to render.
+This lib will use `document.defaultView.history` to see what the URL is and decide which page to render.

 And `document.defaultView` can be affected by DOM clobbering, like this: